Customize

 Under this menu item you will find a number of functions that allow you to manage various configurations of your working environment.
 You can find more information here: The user interface.

-Some of the commands listed here are already described under The command palettes.
+The palette commands listed here are described under The Command Palettes.

 You can call up various main menus in the lower area.
 You can freely design the User X menus yourself (see The Menu Manager).